 The National Park Service and the Washington Climber's Coalition have signed an interim agreement regarding route development within Ross Lake NRA.
 The agreement lifts the voluntary moratorium on new climbing route development at the "Newhalem Crags" within the Skagit Gorge.
 The agreement outlines the terms and conditions for new climbing route development at the Newhalem Crags, and is specifically intended to provide temporary guidance to climbers regarding access and route development in the area.
 Long-term guidance regarding climbing and route development is currently being developed via the Ross Lake General Management Plan (GMP) process.

 Climbers are strongly encouraged to remain engaged in the planning process.
 The next opportunity for public comment will be in Summer 2010, when the draft GMP/Environmental Impact Statement will be released for public review and comment.
-For more information, please download the climbing agreement (pdf 548 kb).
+For more information read the Key Points for Climbers below or email to request a hard copy of the climbing agreement.

 Key Points for Climbers: